Water Permit

 - If you are applying for a water permit for your business, you will need eHerkenning.

-You will receive a response from us within 8 weeks.
+You will hear from us within 8 weeks.
 The municipality may extend this period by 6 weeks.
-Sometimes we need advice and permission from another organization (competent authority).
+Sometimes we need advice and approval from another organization (competent authority).
 In that case, an additional 4 weeks will be added.

 Do you disagree with the municipality’s decision?